kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 type: Details
 ---

 The migration is done automatically by a job.
-During the migration the old `Api` object is being migrated to an `ApiRule` object, what may cause temporary unavailability of the exposed service.
+During the migration the old Api object is being migrated to an APIRule object, what may cause temporary unavailability of the exposed service.
 After the successful migration the old resource is removed.
 The migration might be skipped for some Api configuration, in which case the manual migration process may be done.
 It won't break the existing service exposure, but any changes to the Api object won't be effective.

-List remaining apis to check whether any Api migration has been skipped
+List remaining Apis to check whether any Api migration has been skipped

 ```shell script
 kubectl get apis --all-namespaces
 ```

-As api resources are removed after a successful migration, all the resources that are left should be considered as not migrated.
+As Api resources are removed after a successful migration, all the resources that are left should be considered as not migrated.
 To get more details fetch logs from the migrator job

 ```shell script
 kubectl logs api-gateway-api-migrator-job -n kyma-system
 ```

-You will find logs saying which api was not migrated and a reason for that.
+You will find logs saying which Api was not migrated and a reason for that.

 If the Api was not migrated due to the invalid status or a blacklisted label, you either shouldn't or will not be able to do the migration.